talkvegantome/talkvegan-hugo/content/english/anti-vegan/trapped-on-an-island-with-a-pig.md

         name: deb-hardwicke
         role: proofreader
 draft: false
-description: "If it's just you and a pig on a desert island surely you would eat the pig to survive?"
+description: "How to respond to the argumnent: If it's just you and a pig on a desert island surely you would eat the pig to survive?"
 weight: 5
 ---
 # Argument

-If it's just you and a pig on a desert island surely you would eat the pig to survive?
+> If it's just you and a pig on a desert island surely you would eat the pig to survive?

 # Rebuttal